Great Migration Safari

 While the VIP Photo Safari’s main goal is to provide our guests with the best photo ops for wildlife, we do celebrate the culture of Tanzania.

 You’ll visit an authentic Masai village and get a chance to meet with Masai tribesmen, women, and children.
 Have your cameras ready as they will greet us with a traditional jump dance and friendly smiles.
-We’ll also stop along the road for a spontaneous shoot with locals once in a while for some great candid photos.
+We’ll also stop along the road for a spontaneous shoot with locals once in a while for some great candid photos when possible.

 In Arusha, we escort our groups to a beautiful cultural center where you’ll see all kinds of Tanzanian and African art including sculptures, carvings, masks, paintings, jewelry, crafts, and more.
-Don’t forget to haggle!
+This is the largest art and craft center in all of Africa and if you are looking for Tanzanite, there’s no better place on Earth!

 Discovery Photo Tours works with some of the most talented and experienced professional photographers in the business.
 Our goal is to provide you the opportunity to travel alongside and work elbow to elbow with internationally acclaimed photographers who will help you capture the incredible beauty our destinations offer.
 Whether you’re new to photography or a professional looking to expand your portfolio, our tour leaders will share invaluable techniques, knowledge, and experience gained over the course of their careers.
 Photography aside, we expect you’ll have the time of your life on our tours.
 Traveling the road with us means there will be lots of laughs, interesting stories and delicious meals where you’ll be treated like family and will leave with new life-long friends.